-i.
-Provide a brief description of the standard(s).
+- a.
+Standard(s) - Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.

-For all providers eligible to receive CCDF, CCR minimum standards for licensed child care centers, school-age, before-, and after-school programs, and licensed and registered child care homes require CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
+For all providers eligible to receive CCDF, CCR minimum standards for licensed child care centers, school-age, before, and after-school programs, and licensed and registered child care homes require CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
 Each caregiver and the child care center director must have a current certificate of training with an expiration or renewal date.

-ii.
-Describe any variations in the standard(s) by category of care (i.e. Center, FCC, Inhome), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
 Each caregiver and the child care center director must have a current certificate of training with an expiration or renewal date.

-iii.
-The Lead Agency must certify that the identified health and safety standard(s) is(are) in effect and enforced through monitoring.
+The Lead Agency must certify that the identified health and safety standard(s) is (are) in effect and enforced through monitoring.
 Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.
-See the following sections of 26 TAC that pertain to the identified operation types: